-Despite their maturity, classical DBMS query optimizers suffer from inherent structural weaknesses that motivate the interest to learning-based methods.
-First, traditional optimizers are ``zero-shot’’ learners.
-They possess no memory of execution feedback and cannot learn from their mistakes.
-Next, the independence assumptions mentioned above frequently fail in real-world data (where correlations are high).
-This leads to big underestimation of intermediate result sizes.
-A multi-join estimate can easily be off by orders of magnitude (e.g., estimating 1 row when the reality is 1 million), causing the optimizer to select a Nested Loop Join instead of a Hash Join, leading to catastrophically low DBMS performance.
-Finally, cost models are rigid formulas that may not reflect the current hardware state (I/O and CPU load).
-They require manual tuning by database administrators to align with reality.
+Despite their maturity, classical database query optimizers have structural limitations that motivate interest in learning-based methods.
+First, traditional optimizers keep no memory of execution feedback and cannot improve from their mistakes.
+Second, the independence assumptions mentioned above frequently fail in real-world data where correlations are high.
+This leads to large underestimation of intermediate result sizes; a multi-join estimate can easily be off by orders of magnitude (for example, estimating one row when the reality is one million), causing the optimizer to select a Nested Loop Join instead of a Hash Join, leading to severe performance regressions.
+Finally, cost models are rigid formulas that may not reflect the current hardware state (I/O and CPU load) and require manual tuning by database administrators to align with reality.